Critical Thinking Is Best Described As A Process Of Analyzing, Evaluating, And Synthesizing Information To Form Well-Reasoned Judgments

 Common Misconceptions About Critical Thinking

 Another misconception is that critical thinking is only relevant in academic or professional settings.
-Still, in truth, critical thinking is best described as a life skill that applies to everyday situations.
+In truth, critical thinking is best described as a life skill that applies to everyday situations.
 Whether deciding on a purchase, evaluating a news article, or resolving a conflict, critical thinking helps individuals make more informed and thoughtful choices.

 The Impact of Critical Thinking on Personal Growth